SamVerschueren/listr/readme.md

 ## Context

 A context object is being passed as argument into every `skip` and `task` function.
-This allows you to create composable tasks and to chang the behaviour of your task depending on previous results.
+This allows you to create composable tasks and change the behaviour of your task depending on previous results.

 ```js
 const tasks = new Listr([